Dark Phoenix (film): Canceled sequels

-Future at Marvel Studios
+Marvel Cinematic Universe

-Shortly after Disney bought 20th Century Studios from Fox, actor Sebastian Stan (who portrays Bucky Barnes in the MCU) stated that it was possible for Hugh Jackman to return as Wolverine, if the actor choose to return to the role.
+Shortly after the Walt Disney Company bought 20th Century Studios from Fox, actor Sebastian Stan (who portrays Bucky Barnes / Winter Soldier in the Marvel Cinematic Universe) stated that it was possible for Hugh Jackman to return as Wolverine, if Jackman chooses to return to the role.
 Later in March 2019, Marvel Studios president Kevin Feige was reported to have approached several members of the original X-Men cast.
-This was later confirmed by Patrick Stewart who was asked to reprise his role and did so in Doctor Strange in the Multiverse of Madness.
+This was later confirmed by Patrick Stewart who was asked to reprise his role as Professor X and did so in Doctor Strange in the Multiverse of Madness (2022).
 The writer of the film Michael Waldron stated that this was an alternate version of the character but confirmed that the X-Men series was canon to the MCU multiverse.
+Kelsey Grammer also reprised his role as Beast in the post-credit scene of The Marvels.

-In 2020, Feige announced at the San Diego Comic-Con that an untitled mutant-centered project was in the works at Marvel Studios.
-Deadpool 3 will be the next film in the X-Men series, with Hugh Jackman reprising his role as Wolverine and it will be set before the events of Logan.
+In 2020, Feige announced at San Diego Comic-Con that an untitled mutant-centered project was in the works at Marvel Studios.
+Deadpool & Wolverine (2024) serves as a sequel to Deadpool 2 and a spin-off of Logan.
+Hugh Jackman and Ryan Reynolds reprise their respective roles of Wolverine and Deadpool, with the film taking place after the events of Logan, from which Dafne Keen reprised her role as X-23.
+Aaron Stanford and Tyler Mane also reprised their roles as Pyro and Sabretooth.
+Additionally, Karan Soni, Leslie Uggams, Morena Baccarin, Stefan Kapičić, Rob Delaney, Brianna Hildebrand, Lewis Tan and Shioli Kutsuna reprised their roles as Dopinder and Blind Al, Vanessa Carlysle, Colossus, Peter Wisdom, Negasonic Teenage Warhead, Shatterstar and Yukio from the previous Deadpool films, respectively.